Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

 To prove that diagram (\oref{eq:basic_equaliser}) is an equaliser, we have already seen that we can reduce to the case where $S$ is 1-aligned.
 In that situation, it is equivalent by \ref{lem:E_is_E_Gamma_if_aligned} to show that the diagram

-is an equaliser, where we write $\Gamma$ for the graph of $S$.
-We are done by the following lemma: \begin{lemma} The functor $\ca{E}_\Gamma$ from schemes over $S$ to sets is representable; in particular it is a sheaf for every subcanonical topology. \end{lemma} All we need right now is the sheaf property which is slightly quicker to prove, but we will need the representability very soon anyway. \begin{proof} This is immediate by combining three standard ingredients: \begin{enumerate} \item The representability of Quot schemes; \item The inclusion of invertible sheaves into finitely presented quasi-coherent sheaves is relatively representable; \item The unit section of the relative Picard scheme is relatively representable. \item The subfunctor of the relative Picard space consisting of line bundles of total degree zero is representable. \end{enumerate} Combining (1) and (2) we see that the functor of invertible quotients of each $\ca{I}_{G^c}$ is representable.
-We take the fibre product over $S$ of these functors for each relative component $(v,G)$ of $\Gamma$, and then (3) and (4) show that the additional conditions that the tensor product of all the $\cl{L}_{(v,G)}$ be trivial and that they all have degree 0 do not break representability. \end{proof}
+is an equaliser, where as before we write $\Gamma_S$ for the graph of $S$.
+We are done by the following lemma: \begin{lemma} In the setting of \ref{def:ES_Gamma}, the functor $\ca{E}_{\Gamma_S/\Gamma'}$ from schemes over $S'$ to sets is representable; in particular it is a sheaf for every subcanonical topology. \end{lemma} All we need right now is the sheaf property of $\ca E_{\Gamma_S/\Gamma_S}$, which is slightly quicker to prove, but we will need the general representability of $\ca E_{\Gamma_S/\Gamma'}$ very soon anyway. \begin{proof} This is immediate by combining four standard ingredients: \begin{enumerate} \item The representability of Quot schemes; \item The inclusion of invertible sheaves into finitely presented quasi-coherent sheaves is relatively representable; \item The unit section of the relative Picard scheme is relatively representable. \item The subfunctor of the relative Picard space consisting of line bundles of total degree zero is representable. \end{enumerate} Combining (1) and (2) we see that the functor of invertible quotients of each $\ca{I}_{G'^c}$ is representable.
+We take the fibre product over $S'$ of these functors for each relative component $(v,G')$ of $\Gamma'$, and then (3) and (4) show that the additional conditions that the tensor product of all the $\cl{L}_{(v,G')}$ be trivial and that they all have degree 0 do not break representability. \end{proof}

-Therefore $\ca{E}$, as we have defined it, is an \'etale sheaf on the full subcategory of simple-controlled curves, and since every curve is \'etale-locally simple-controlled, the comparison \ref{lem:comparison} tells us that $\ca{E}$ extends uniquely (up to unique isomorphism) to an \'etale sheaf on all of $\cat{Sch}_\ca{M}$. \begin{definition} In the following, we will use $\ca{E}$ to refer to this unique extension, and for any curve $S\to\ca{M}$ we will call elements of $\ca{E}(S)$ \emph{enriched structures on $C/S$}. \end{definition}
+Therefore $\ca{E}$, as we have defined it, is an \'etale sheaf on the full subcategory of controlled curves, and since every curve is \'etale-locally controlled, the comparison \ref{lem:comparison} tells us that $\ca{E}$ extends uniquely (up to unique isomorphism) to an \'etale sheaf on all of $\cat{Sch}_\frak{M}$. \begin{definition} In the following, we will use $\ca{E}$ to refer to this unique extension, and for any curve $S\to\frak{M}$ we will call elements of $\ca{E}(S)$ \emph{enriched structures on the tautological curve $C/S$}. \end{definition}